Skip to main content

 Region: Nile regions

-Dried fish dish popular along the Nile, often prepared with vegetables.
+A dried fish dish popular along the Nile, usually cooked with vegetables.

 Allergens: